 The history of personal computers, in particular, operating systems (from ROM-based to disk-based), development tools (languages, editors, etc.), and personal productivity software; personal computers, portable and hand-held computers; documentation, manuals, magazines, and newsletters; people and companies.

 James Sumner has broad interests across the history of technology and is Associate Director of the UK National Archive for the History of Computing (NAHC) at the University of Manchester.
 He has published on the role of the computer as icon in Britain's post-war technological trajectory, and on competing approaches to compatibility in early personal computing.
-He has supervised PhD research on the social history of the 1980s microcomputer boom and on the labor history of commercial computing, both in British context.
+He has supervised PhD research on the social history of the 1980s microcomputer boom and on the labor history of computing in the banking sector, both in British context.
 He is currently developing a project on how computing concepts were promoted to, and received by, non-expert audiences from the 1940s to 80s.

 Melanie Swalwell is currently working on a suite of projects on the history of digital games in New Zealand.
 This research has highlighted the national and regional differences in early digital products such as games.
 Essays from this research have appeared in Vectors (2006, http://vectorsjournal.org/index.php?page=7&projectId=66&issueCurrent=3), the Journal of Visual Culture (2007), Aotearoa Digital Arts Reader, and are forthcoming in Convergence and Ludologica Retro.
 She leads the NZTronix project, which is researching the history and preservation needs of early digital games in New Zealand (www.nztronix.co.nz).
 Swalwell's "Early New Zealand Software Database" (2007-) seeks to collect information on software written locally in the 1980s and 90s (http://nztronix.org.nz/main.php).